LuisSevillano/luissevillano.github.io/_posts/2016-03-20-Catalan Election Analisis.md

 <div class="row">
   <div class="six columns">
     <p>This was one of my first projects I worked on few weeks since I arrived at El Español.
-We looked for a politic analysis the day after Catalan Election with several political scientists, maps and graphs. <a href="http://datos.elespanol.com/elecciones-catalanas/">Here</a> is the result.
+We looked for a politic analysis the day after Catalan Election with several political scientists, maps and graphs. <a target="_blank" href="http://datos.elespanol.com/elecciones-catalanas/">Here</a> is the result.
     </p>
   </div>
   <div class="six columns">